 Turn the heat up again to 325° this time, and pain on your favorite barbecue sauce.
 I like thinner vinegar-based sauces for this best.
 Baste with the sauce every 10-15 minutes for the last hour.

 Keep an eye during the process.
 Depending on the size and composition of your ribs, they might be ready sooner or later than the times called for here.
 Pay attention to the meat, and pull once it is fork-tender.
 When it is getting close, baste with sauce for the last hour.

 Do you cook beef ribs bone up or bone down?

 It isn’t a rib without a bone right?
 The bone in the rib helps impart flavors as well.
 Park the ribs next to each other with the bone on the bottom.
 Not only does it help the rib from falling on its side while cooking, but it also breathes flavor into the meat as it cooks on top.

-This is the first layer of sauce.
-You are building on it so you want a good foundation.
-Don’t worry about adding a bunch of sauce.
+Lightly!
+Don’t worry about adding a bunch of sauce at once.
 This first slathering is to allow the sauce to melt into the meat.
-Most of your saucing will go on during the final thirty minutes.
-You also want the meat to absorb any flavorful juices back into the meat.
+Most of your saucing will go on during the final 30-60 minutes as you paint on additional layers onto the meat.

 For the last part of the cooking, the temp runs much higher at 325°.
 The ribs will cook an additional 1-2 hours at this temp depending on the size.
 Add some separation to the ribs on the grill so that you have plenty of room to baste them and slather on more sauce to glaze on the meat.
-Your might need longer than 2 hours even.
+You might need longer than 2 hours even.
 It really depends on the piece of meat.
-It is done when it is fork tender.
+It is done when it is fork-tender.